christophehurpeau/yielded/README.md

 ## Credits

-This library is the result of my research of other libraries and taking the parts I like from them.
+This library is an attempt to understand generators and yields, the result of my research of other libraries and taking the parts I like from them.
 Libraries I took inspiration from are:

  - <https://github.com/mikach/yielding>
  - <https://github.com/visionmedia/co>